arhantbararia/goat/README.md

 ## Introduction

-**GOAT** (Go Orchestration & Automation Toolkit) is a powerful backend automation engine inspired by platforms like Zapier, IFTTT, and n8n.
-Built in Go, GOAT enables developers and teams to automate workflows by connecting triggers and actions across services.
-It solves the problem of repetitive manual tasks and complex integrations, making automation accessible for backend engineers, DevOps, and SaaS builders.
+**GOAT** (Go Orchestration & Automation Toolkit) is a backend engine for building workflow automation systems.
+Written in Go, GOAT provides the core components for orchestrating complex tasks across distributed services.
+It is designed for developers and DevOps engineers who need a robust foundation to create custom automation platforms, integrate internal tools, or embed workflow capabilities directly into their own applications.
+With a modular plugin architecture, developers can easily extend GOAT with new integrations and share them as reusable modules.

 ---